 Three words on that can make anyone – anywhere – think of Christmas time.
 Unsurprisingly, it’s hearing this classic song which viewers love about Coca-Cola’s holiday ad.
 In our analysis, we found that viewers were 13.3x more likely to mention listening to the song, as well as speaking about the childhood memories they associate with it.
 Christmas ads that achieve iconic status are those which make us feel a twang of nostalgia over the festive season.

 “My childhood.
 I was 7 when this advert came out.
 Always makes me feel good and very nostalgic every Christmas.
-The best Christmas advert.” – YouTube
+The best Christmas ad.” – YouTube